 Upon arrival in Kona, you will drive to Bandiagara visiting Songho and its circumcision grotto on the way.
 You will arrive in Bandiagara where you will check into your hotel and overnight (B,L,D)

 Today you head to Dogon Country, a jewel in West Africa known for both its natural beauty and cultural significance.
 Here you will witness amazing landscapes, fascinating culture and welcoming people

 Dogon Country is considered to be one of the most extraordinary places on earth.
 The road to Dogon Country is rough, dusty and unpaved.
 Built up high on the narrow ledges of the cliffs are the villages of the Dogon people.
 In the 11th century, the Dogons fled the advancing Arabs coming from the north, and found shelter in one of West Africa’s most inhospitable areas.
 This is such a unique place that the United Nations has declared it a World Heritage site.

 You will visit Nando, Niogonon, Songho and overnight in Bandiagara.
 (B,L,D)

-2 nights La Falaise
+2 nights La Falaise or similar